 Can Dental Problems Occur When Your Dog Chews on Things?

 Unfortunately, dental problems can occur as a direct result of your dog chewing on things that she probably shouldn’t have been chewing on in the first place.
 If you give your dog bones or other hard objects to chew on, you could quickly find yourself making an emergency trip to the veterinarian.
 Dogs can break teeth, just like human beings do.
 It may not happen as often and it may not occur as easily, but it does happen.
 There are many reasons why you really shouldn’t be feeding your dog a bone in the first place.
 This is just one of them.
 In reality, bones are not very healthy.
 In addition to the potential tooth damage that can occur, it’s also possible for your dog to choke on a bone.
-Your best bet is to avoid them altogether.
+Your best bet is to avoid them altogether, and opt for a dog dental chew instead.

 Do You Really Need to Get Your Dog’s Teeth Cleaned by a Veterinarian?